MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/configuring-excel-addin.md

 3. Under **Manage**, select **App registrations**, then select the app registration for Business Central authentication.
 4. Under **Manage**, select **Expose API**.
 5. On the **Expose API** page, if the **Application ID URI** box is filled out, then API is already exposed, so you don't have to do anything else.
 Otherwise, select **Set** to expose the API.
+6. Under **Manage**, select **Token configuration**.
+Under **Optional claims** select **Add optional claim**.
+Under **Token type** pick **Access**.
+Under **Claim** pick **email** and **upn**.
+Click **Add**, if you get a dialog with the option to **Turn on the microsoft Graph email, profile permissions (required for claims to appear in token)**, then check this box and click **Add**.
+7. Please note: After performing these steps, especially step 6, if the application have already issued a token to the Excel Add In it would be a good idea to clear any caches to ensure that you get the **upn** and **email** claims.
+To clear the cache of the Excel Add In:
+    - Right-click the Excel add-in pane, then select Inspect top open the browser developer tools.
+    - Go to the Application tab.
+    - In the Storage pane, clear instances of az689774.vo.mssecnd.net under Local Storage, Session Storage, Cookies and Shared Storage.
+To clear, right-click an instance and select Clear.
+    - Then try to refresh the add-in by closing and opening the Excel file again or pressing Ctrl+R while being inside the developer tools.

 For information about how to expose the Web API, go to [Quickstart: Configure an application to expose web APIs](/azure/active-directory/develop/quickstart-configure-app-expose-web-apis).